wochap/hints/README.md

 ...
 ```

-Add a rule in your sway config file to remove acceleration for this input device using the `Indetifier` you found.
+Add a rule in your sway config file to remove acceleration for this input device using the `Identifier` you found.

 ```
 input 9011:26214:ydotoold_virtual_device {